grycap/im/README.md

  + Ansible (http://www.ansibleworks.com/) to configure nodes in the infrastructures.
    In particular, Ansible 1.4.2+ must be installed.
-   To ensure the functionality the following values must be set in the ansible.cfg file:
+   To ensure the functionality the following values must be set in the ansible.cfg file (usually found in /etc/ansible/):

 ```
 [defaults]